mespe/SolRad/Report.md

 Updates from last week:

-	- Sims's package created: Please code review, test, etc.
+	- Rcimis package created: Please code review, test, etc.
 	- Code written for USDA:
 	- Some web-scrapping done to recover CARB data for 2015--2016